 Also, images and web-pages will be rendered in 1920x1080, so adjust your content for this size.

 Note: Before you upgrade, make sure to read the release notes.

 Login to the system and run (as the user ‘pi’):

 With the introduction of the backup/restore functionality, you could also use the following steps to perform an upgrade:

-If you still got questions, take a look in our Frequently Asked Questions database.
+If you still have questions, take a look in our Frequently Asked Questions database for answer.

 Dual License: GPLv2 and Commercial License.

-Screenly Pro has many more features and is easier to install.
+Screenly Pro has many more features, and it is easier to install.
 Check it out!